-The messenger God walked through the forest of marble columns and towards Hades, who held a pomegranate in his hand.
-Hermes, who had longed for the daughter of Demeter himself, watched the crushed, crimson liquid stain her lips as Hades slipped its seeds into her mouth.
+The messenger god walked through the forest of marble columns, and towards Hades, who held a pomegranate in his hand.
+Hermes, who had longed for the daughter of Demeter himself, watched the crushed, crimson liquid stain her lips, as Hades slipped its seeds into her mouth.

-“My lord, Polydegmon, Eubuleus, your brother Zeus commands you to let Demeter’s daughter go.”
-Hades stood, towering over the messenger God, his pronged staff glinting in the low light.
+“My lord, Polydegmon, Eubuleus, your brother Zeus commands you to let Demeter”s daughter go.”
+Hades stood, towering over the messenger god, his pronged staff glinting in the low light.

 “Zeus!?...”
-He began shaking with anger at the sound of his brother’s name, but as he turned to his wife, he fell silent.
-Turned and descended the steps.
-Pausing to whisper into Hermes ear:
+He began, shaking with anger at the sound of his brother”s name but, as he turned to his wife, he fell silent. he turned, and descended the steps, pausing to whisper into Hermes ear:

 “She is free if she no longer wishes to stay.”

-Released from the underworld, a lonely tear ran down her cheek, for although she missed her mother, her love for Hades had taken root within her heart.
-Hermes’s eyes fell upon her, and the stain of the pomegranate that still lingered upon her lips.
+Hearing that she might be released from the underworld, a lonely tear ran down her cheek for, although she missed her mother, her love for Hades had taken root within her heart.
+Hermes”s eyes fell upon her, and the stain of the pomegranate that still lingered upon her lips.

 “How many seeds of the immortal fruit have you eaten?”
 Hermes asked, his hand upon hers.